kyletolle/colorado_voter_information_processor/README.md

 This script takes care of downloading the files and combining them into a single, usable dataset.
 You can then take this and extract a subset of the data for analysis.
-Right now, it will also generate a "county" subset.
+Right now, it will also generate a `county_dataset.csv` with only a portion of the columns.

 ## Usage

-**Note**: Due to the amount of information in this dataset, you'll need a few gigabytes of free space to download, extract, and process the data.

 ```
 ruby colorado_voter_information_processor.rb [options]